plone/training/mastering-plone/thirdparty_behaviors.rst

         ...
         collective.behavior.banner

-Even though :py:mod:`collective.behavior.banner` has been released on pypi we'll now will act as if this addon exists on github only - or alternatively has changes on github that have not been released yet but you that you really want.
+Even though :py:mod:`collective.behavior.banner` has been released on pypi we'll now act as if this addon exists on github only - or alternatively has changes on github that have not been released yet but you that you really want.
 This is not to annoy you - it happens surprisingly often if you work with new versions of Plone.

 The training buildout has a section ``[sources]`` that tells buildout to download a specific add-on not from PyPI but from some code repository (usually GitHub):